StePoli-00/P.A.W.K/README.md

 # Smart Robotics Project
-This Repository contains the code of Smart Robotics Project
+This Repository contains the code of Smart Robotics Project.
+This project aim to have an obstacle avoidance control analizing actors attention on Robotnik Kairos simulator, implemented using a MPC algorithm.

 # Setup